Cloudy with a chance of redirectors

 Leveraging a powerful Operator plugin to provision red team tools in the cloud

-Operator is a command-and-control (C2) platform that is built around the concept of plugins.
+Operator is a command-and-control (C2) platform built around the concept of plugins.
 As a core system, Operator can manage agents, adversaries and attacks.
 But plugins can extend this to do pretty much anything.
-In this post, we’re going to deep-dive into the Cloud plugin, which is one of the most important plugins when it comes to running a realistic red team exercise.
+In this post, we’re going to deep-dive into the Connect plugin, which is one of the most important plugins when it comes to running a realistic red team exercise.

-First off, how do you get the Cloud plugin?
-After opening Operator head to the Plugins section and click on Cloud and follow the prompt to install it.
+First off, how do you get the Connect plugin?
+After opening Operator, click on the Connect icon on the left sidebar (it should be automatically installed as soon as you start).
 You should be welcomed with this view:

 So what can you do with this plugin?